saweeet/saweeet.github.io/content/en/cat-sitting.md

 3. Once both are sitting, place bowls down.
 4. Hold Laksa back (she doesn’t know ‘stay’ yet) using one or both of your arms to block her from her bowl.
 5. If Soba tries to eat before your signal, gently block him with your arm and say "No" firmly.
-6. Once Soba is sitting and making eye contact with you, say "Good job" to signal that he and Laksa can start eating. **Hint:** I use my left hand to block Laksa while I look at Soba and wait for him to make eye contact.
+6. Wait for Soba to sit and make eye contact with you.
+Then say "Good job" to signal that he and Laksa can start eating. **Hint:** I use my left hand to block Laksa while I look at Soba and wait for him to make eye contact.
 7. Laksa eats from the left bowl, Soba eats from the right bowl.
 8. Stop any attempts to eat from each other's bowl (Soba may do this when he’s finished his bowl).
 If all food is eaten, licking each other's empty bowls afterward is fine.
    **![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdRcqSugWpI32-xXZYTTfeyt_2KPJPIBmejhh_5ElK-ULSDIVzQ5Zs2-_vIBdAWnGB2Jkb2oRuVeZdBnGQuNLMMjH6e6rcWci0_ZvAuUo1dcragM5yIrK6TalvXpQ7vSGce_dkjk04NRSWD3iUqufJeQH7Z?key=_6lhS3vg6BtRTelOzHpsrbu0)**